 Antalya, now known as a Mediterranean resort destination on Turkey’s southern coast, was once home to a prominent ancient Greek city.

 The ancient city of Patara, located in Lycia, where the altar was found, was a hub for commerce and maritime activity in antiquity.

-Taking its name after its mythological founder Patarus, son of Apollo, Patara served as an important site in Greek and Roman antiquity.
+Adopting its name from Patarus, the mythological founder and son of Apollo, the city served as an important site in Greek and Roman antiquity.
 In 333 BC, Alexander the Great conquered the city, and it was governed by a series of emperors throughout its long history.

 With its ancient history, and because it was continually inhabited for so many centuries, the site is home to many Greek and Roman ruins, including an impressive Roman-era theater.

-There is an almost uncountable number of ancient Greek and Byzantine archaeological and historical sites in Turkey, many of which attract hundreds of thousands, even millions, of visitors every year.
+There is a vast number of ancient Greek and Byzantine archaeological and historical sites in Turkey, many of which attract hundreds of thousands, even millions, of visitors each year.

-These countless sites in not only Turkey but around the world, serve incontrovertible evidence of the Greek people’s long, rich history and contributions to world civilizations.
+These countless sites in not only Turkey but around the world serve as incontrovertible evidence of the Greek people’s long, rich history and contributions to world civilizations.